klaviyo/klaviyo-android-sdk/README.md

 ## DISCLAIMER

-*This project is still in pre-alpha, breaking changes are still being made to the API.
+*This project is in a closed beta, breaking changes could still being made to the API.
 This is not yet intended for public use*

 Android SDK allows developers to incorporate Klaviyo event and profile tracking functionality